Dates: please contact me to arrange a suitable date

 Here is a sample itinerary.
 Expect this to change in order to take advantage of weather and tidal conditions as well as the best locations for photography.

-13:00 – We’ll drive over the hill to Rosemarkie and break for lunch.
+12:30 – We’ll take a short detour to Munlochy or Dingwall and break for lunch.

-14:00 – We’ll explore the enchanting Fairy Glen at Rosemarkie, which will give us the opportunity to stretch our legs and photograph details within the landscape, including an impressive waterfall.
+14:00 – We’ll explore the enchanting Fairy Glen at Rosemarkie, which will give us the opportunity to stretch our legs and photograph two impressive waterfalls.

-17:30 – I’ll drop you off you at your accommodation after a successful day of landscape photography.
+17:00 – I’ll drop you off you after a successful day of landscape photography.
 Hopefully you’ll feel that your skills will have improved and you’ll be inspired to put everything into practice as you continue on your photography journey.

 - A light lunch served with a hot drink.

-- All transport during the workshop and pick-up and drop-off in the Inverness or Black Isle area.
+- All transport during the workshop and pick-up and drop-off in the Black Isle area.

 - One-to-one tuition and critique session.